Skip to main content

 Customer ServicePhone, email, and live chat

-Wealthfront is an established leader among robo-advisors, or online advisors foregoing the expenses of human advisors in favor of automated and algorithmic investing backed by sound risk management principles.
+Wealthfront is an established leader among robo-advisors – online advisors foregoing the expenses of human advisors in favour of automated and algorithmic investing backed by sound risk management principles.
+With roughly $80 billion in AUM and now part of UBS following its 2024 acquisition, Wealthfront has scaled significantly while keeping its low-cost, tech-first ethos.

 Wealthfront is unlike a traditional discount broker that provides the tools necessary for you to get started on your own.
-While it offers investment accounts for as little as $500, with zero account fees, free rebalancing, and a 0.25% management fee, the focus remains on handing investment control to a customized portfolio picked between you and Wealthfront.
+Investment accounts start at just $500, with zero account fees, free rebalancing, daily tax-loss harvesting, and a flat 0.25% management fee.
+The focus is on handing investment control to a customised portfolio designed with the help of Wealthfront’s algorithms.

-The platform offers direct index investing for accounts that bring in at least $100,000, although much of the portfolio will use low-cost ETFs to create broad, global exposure.
-Wealthfront handles the rebalancing and the tax-loss harvesting automatically, placing it firmly within the top three of our list for the best providers of direct indexing.
+Wealthfront handles all rebalancing and tax-loss harvesting automatically, placing it firmly within the top three of our list for the best providers of direct indexing.

 Direct Indexing PackagesNo, only though an advisor